The star icon

 The Lambda Literary Book Awards are sponsored by the Lambda Literary Group.
-The Awards have been in existence since 1989, with recipients announced each June during Pride Month.
+The Awards have been in existence since 1989, with recipients typically announced each June during Pride Month; however, the 2025 awards were announced in Oct.
+2025.
 According to Lambda Literary's website:

 "The purpose of the Awards in the early years was to identify and celebrate the best lesbian and gay books in the year of their publication.
 The Awards gave national visibility to a literature that had established a firm if nascent beachhead through a network of dynamic lesbian and gay publishers and bookstores springing up across America.
 Since their inception, the Lambda Literary Awards ceremony has consistently drawn an audience representing every facet of publishing.
 The Awards have ranged over many categories, reflecting the wide spectrum of LGBTQ books, and from the very first year they have made the statement that lesbian, gay, bisexual and trans stories are part of the literature of the nation."